Understanding Plagiarism and Contract Cheating

 In all cases, if a third party - including a family member - has done the work for you, it is a very serious breach of our academic integrity expectations.
 We consider it as cheating.
 Most important of all, by using someone else’s ideas or work and passing it off as your own, you are also cheating yourself of learning.

-If you agree to pay money to a cheating service, you are placing yourself at serious financial and reputational risk, and are also undermining integrity values like fairness and trust and cheating your own learning.
+If you use a cheating service, you are placing yourself at serious reputational risk, and are also undermining integrity values like fairness and trust and cheating your own learning.

 Instead, be guided by us on how to do the right thing – talk to your lecturer about what is expected (such as referencing), seek their feedback before you submit your work, write your own ideas, and go for the honest result.